danielleevandenbosch/dotfiles/README.md

 # Dotfiles Purpose
-I created this as inspired from https://larbs.xyz/ .
+I created this as inspired (not forked) from https://larbs.xyz/ .
 Basically it is my own version of setting up custom commands in zsh for myself.
 While I am at it, I also install a series of applications I find useful.
 This is particurally helpful when moving from linux machine to machine and user to user for various processes.

 # Dotfiles Installation Guide